Fri., Dec. 13, 2019

 “What?
 You’ve never been to the Madison Symphony’s Christmas extravaganza?
 Then you don’t know what you are missing.
 This is the biggest celebration of the season in Madison and beyond.
-Four different choruses and choirs, great soloists from the orchestra, the world of opera and Broadway, the huge Madison Symphony Orchestra playing your favorite Christmas music, and a great carol sing-along featuring the Overture Hall Organ playing with the MSO.
+Three different choruses, great soloists from the orchestra, the world of opera and Broadway, the huge Madison Symphony Orchestra playing your favorite Christmas music, and a great carol sing-along featuring the Overture Hall Organ playing with the MSO.
 After this concert, you’ll want to celebrate Christmas all year long.” – John DeMain

 About Mackenzie Whitney